GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-07.md

 The reason ownership and lifetimes are so challenging to grasp isn't just because they address memory safety in a unique way; another significant factor is that current materials are not beginner-friendly.
 They often jump straight into explaining Copy/Move semantics without clarifying why they are used.

-So in this lesson, we’ll take a different approach, starting from the behavior of a variable using the stack.
+So in this article, we’ll take a different approach, starting from the behavior of a variable using the stack.
 We’ll explore the rationale behind Rust's design choices regarding ownership and lifetimes to help you fundamentally resolve these compilation issues.

 ## What Happens to Variables During Function Calls